 The Nevada Lawyer Assistance Program (NLAP) was created by the State Bar of Nevada in 2013 to formalize the clinical services available to attorneys suffering from abuse, addiction and/or mental health issues which may impair professional competence.
-The program is confidential and headed by an addiction medicine physician whose office is separate from the bar.
+The program is confidential and headed by a treatment facility staffed with medical personnel which is separate from the State Bar.
 Lawyers may self-report to NLAP (voluntary) or be referred by the bar’s Office of Bar Counsel for assessment, referral for treatment, and ongoing monitoring and support (mandatory).

 Members may contact NLAP to speak with a professional and obtain the therapy and treatment necessary to effectively cope with working in the legal environment and the inherent stress associated with the practice of law.
 The State Bar of Nevada has contracted with a medical professional, who runs the Nevada Professional Assistance Program, to:

 - Serve as the central intake for participants; conduct a clinical assessment, including drug screening and patient history; and make recommendations for continued treatment, monitoring, etc.;

 - Collect statistical data and provide data (without revealing the lawyer’s identity) to the bar;